DrunkDutch/comp353-project/README.md

 Config -> Used for Back-end config

--> app --> template: Used to create Layout Function for PHP (Unfinished)
+-> app --> template: Used to create Layout Function for PHP (finished), Please only use this file as template for the other pages...

 -> config --> config.php : Still Empty